‘Ride for the Memories’ Motorcycle Ride to Benefit Twin Tiers Area Veterans

 If you ride or know someone who does, the 5th Annual Ride for the Memories is a perfect way to get out and take a scenic ride will supporting local veterans as a portion of the ride proceeds will benefit the Twin Tiers Honor Flight.

-Registration for the Ride for the Memories will begin at 8:00 a.m. on Saturday, July 18.
+Registration for the Ride for the Memories will begin at 8:00 a.m. on Saturday, August 8.
 An opening ceremony will be held at 10:00 a.m. and kickstands up will be at 11:00 a.m.
-Lunch will be provided.
+A chicken BBQ will be held following the ride at the Dryden VFW for an additional cost of $10 per person.
 There will also be a 50/50 raffle, entertainment, and more.

 If you'd like more information on Ride for the Memories, or if you'd like to donate something to the 50/50 raffle, please reach out to Ride Captain, Kent Tryon at email@example.com.
 If you're unable to attend the ride but would like to make a donation to the Twin Tiers Honor Flight, you can make a donation here.